 Norms deal with standards of appropriate behavior.
-There is no value judgment the individual as there is with morals.
+There is no value judgment by the individual as there is with morals.
 Instead society dictates what is acceptable.

 Morals involve value judgments and principles about right and wrong in behavior.
-They can be decided individuals or society.
+They can be decided by individuals or society.

 Ethics are based upon rules of what is morally good or bad behavior.
-Since ethics are rules, they are generally determined society.
+Since ethics are rules, they are generally determined by society.
 The terms are all similar in that they deal with right and wrong in behavior.
-They are different in that norms deal with societal standards, morals involve value judgments individuals or society, and ethics are based upon rules (usually dictated society).Morals are the basis for the definitions of ethics (rules based upon morally good or bad behavior) and norms (appropriate behavior is arguably, generally moral).
+They are different in that norms deal with societal standards, morals involve value judgments by individuals or society, and ethics are based upon rules (usually dictated by society).Morals are the basis for the definitions of ethics (rules based upon morally good or bad behavior) and norms (appropriate behavior is arguably, generally moral).

 The ethical culture in an organization can be thought of as a slice of the overall organizational culture.
 So, if the organizational culture represents “how we do things around here,” the ethical culture represents “how we do things around here in relation to ethics and ethical behavior in the organization.”
 The ethical culture represents the organization’s “ethics personality.”

 From an ethical systems perspective, creating and sustaining a strong ethical culture is the key to creating an organization that supports people making good ethical decisions and behaving